2.4 – Experimental Design and rise of statistics in medical research

 • Randomization of subjects assigned to treatment groups controls for individual differences.

-• Placebos are a means to establish controls in a study so that effects may be attributed to the active treatment.
+• Controls (eg, Placebos) are a means to establish controls in a study so that effects may be attributed to the active treatment.

 • The double-blind design — neither the patient-subject nor the researchers know who received the placebo or the treatment — controls for subtle biases.